 - Pupils come mainly from Peterborough, but may also come from the surrounding area.

 - Capacity and age range: a total of 12 full time places, no more than 2 per year group, for pupils aged 4–11 years are funded by Childrens’ Services.

 Role of enhanced resource provision

-- The role of the Ormiston Meadows ERP is to support pupils with physical disabilities.
+- The role of the Ormiston Meadows Mainstream Specialist HUB for Physical Disabilities is to support pupils with physical disabilities.
 (See criteria for admissions).

 - Additional support which enables children to have access to a broad and balanced curriculum provided by schools.

 - Pupils are fully integrated within the mainstream school.

 - Within the 12 funded places, staff provide a specialist outreach role to support children at transition.